What is Spirit Day?

 Where did the idea come from?

-An amazing teenager wanted to remember those young people who lost their lives to suicide and to take a stand against bullying.
+An amazing teenager, Brittany McMillan, wanted to remember those young people who lost their lives to suicide and to take a stand against bullying.

 Students, schools, organizations, corporations, media professionals, celebrities, parents and many more.
 Everyone from Oprah to Cher to Facebook and MTV have gone purple for Spirit Day.
 Even the White House joined the cause!